Structural properties of multiple zeta values: Introduction and Notation

 Our main innovation is to consider the following object, which reduces to the Riemann multiple zeta function in the case $z_n = n$. \begin{definition} Given a (possibly finite) set of complex numbers $\zc := \{z_{n}\neq 0\}$, ordered in increasing order of magnitude, we define the \textbf{extended zeta function}

 and \textbf{extended multiple zeta function}

 \end{definition}

-The numbers $z_k$ may be chosen, for example, as the zeros of a given function $G\left( z \right)$, but this assumption is not necessary in the rest of the paper.
-Note that the choice $G\left( z \right) = \frac{1}{\Gamma(1-z)}$ yields the usual Riemann zeta and multiple zeta values, as this is an entire function with zeros at $\{1, 2, 3, \ldots\}$.
+The numbers $z_k$ may be chosen, for example, as the zeros of a given function $\mathcal{Z}\left( z \right)$, but this assumption is not necessary in the rest of the paper.
+Note that the choice of the zeros of $\mathcal{Z}\left( z \right) = \frac{1}{\Gamma(1-z)}$ yields the usual Riemann zeta and multiple zeta values, as this is an entire function with zeros at $\{1, 2, 3, \ldots\}$.
 Another particularly nice special case is $z_k=2k+1$, where we form a multiple sum over only odd integers.
 These ``multiple $t$-values" \cite{HoffmanOdd} are higher order analogs of the Dedekind eta function and behave quite differently from Riemann MZVs.
 Our unified treatment of both is new, and one of the primary reasons for studying these extended MZVs.

 These extended MZVs are very relevant in physics.
 For example, let $\{ z_n \}$ denote the sequence of energy eigenvalues of a system, which may not have compact closed forms.
 However, the associated zeta function may still have a nice closed form in terms of well-known transcendental functions.
 This is the case of the ``quantum bouncer'' \cite{Crandall}, where the energy states of the system are zeros of Airy functions without explicit expression, whereas the associated zeta function at positive integers has values in terms of known transcendental constants.
-Another example is the Schr\"{o}dinger problem with Bessel potential $V\left( x \right)=\frac{\nu^2-\frac{1}{4}}{x^2};$ the spectrum, i.e. the sequence of corresponding eigenvalues, is related to the sequence of zeros of the Bessel $J_{\nu}$ function, from which the Bessel zeta function is built.
-In Section 5, we will provide some non-elementary identities about this Bessel zeta function and its multivariate extensions.

 There exist many identities satisfied by MZVs, due to their high degree of symmetry.
 Our prototype is the simple and elegant Euler identity